Demi-Leigh Tebow: Miss Universe 2017

 In her capacity as Miss Universe, Nel-Peters visited the Philippines (twice), Indonesia (twice), Thailand (twice), France, Mexico (twice), Ecuador, India, Lebanon, Egypt, Malaysia, various cities in the United States, and her home country, South Africa.

 Nel-Peters ended her reign on 17 December 2018 in Bangkok, Thailand, the host nation of the 67th Miss Universe pageant.
 She eventually crowned Catriona Gray of the Philippines as her successor.

 Personal life

+Nel-Peters is a Christian.
 During her reign as Miss Universe 2017, Nel-Peters began dating Tim Tebow, a former professional American football quarterback and former professional baseball outfielder for the New York Mets minor league affiliates.
 Nel-Peters and Tebow became engaged on 9 January 2019 at Tebow's family farm in Jacksonville, Florida.
 They married on 20 January 2020 in Franschhoek, Western Cape, about an hour outside of Cape Town.
-Like Tebow, she is a Christian.